Alex979/Databases-Final-Project/README.md

 * For	a	faculty	advisor,	generate	list	of	all	advisees.
 This	query	can	be	submitted	by	the GS	or	the	faculty	advisor.

 **This is done for the faculty advisor.
-For the GS, they can use the query: \nSELECT user.id, fname, lname, approveThesis, clearedToGrad, needsCourseApproval, advisorid FROM user, role WHERE user.advisorid = $advisorid;**
+For the GS, they can use the query:
+SELECT user.id, fname, lname, approveThesis, clearedToGrad, needsCourseApproval, advisorid FROM user, role WHERE user.advisorid = $advisorid;**

 * For	a	faculty	instructor,	generate	their	course	roster	(i.e.,	list	of	students	enrolled	in their	class)	given	a	specific	course	they	are	teaching.